 Joe Wurzelbacher, Joe the Plumber.

-Joe the plumber minding his own business one day when Obama floats into town in Ohio.
+Joe the Plumber minding his own business one day when Obama floats into town in Ohio.

 And they start an investigation of Joe the Plumber.

-They start harassing Joe the Plumber, a legitimate, decent American citizen, and they find out all the dirt they can about Joe the Plumber, an average American.
+And they find out all the dirt they can about Joe the Plumber, an average American.

 I'm smoking a miniature cigar.

-Some state official was convicted of using the state computer system to illegally investigate Joe the Plumber.
+As I was saying, just last week, some state official was convicted of using the state computer system to illegally investigate Joe the Plumber.

-Folks, seriously do you remember this?
+Folks, do you remember this?

-Joe the plumber was marked for destruction by the United States media.
+Joe the Plumber was marked for destruction by the United States media.

 Here we had on CNN today, or last whenever it was, an actor, a fraud, a perpetrator of a hoax given legitimacy because he was carrying the Obama line on destroying the U.S. economy.

-Here's uh Howard in Jacksonville, Florida.
+Here's Howard in Jacksonville, Florida.

-Great to have you here, Howard.
+Great to have you, Howard.

 Hello.

-Howard went bye-bye, so we go to Grand Link, Michigan, and Justin.
+Howard went bye bye, so we go to Grand Link, Michigan, and Justin.

 Hello, Justin.